 These are the best vegan chocolate ghost cupcakes.
-They feature fudgy brownie-like chocolate cupcakes filled with a sweet and tart raspberry jam and topped with a rich and creamy cashew cream cheese frosting made with Treeline Plant-Based Cheese.
-They are also made to look like ghosts so perfectly sweet and spooky for Halloween!
+They feature fudgy brownie-like gluten-free chocolate cupcakes filled with a sweet and tart raspberry jam then topped with a rich and creamy cashew cream cheese frosting.
+These chocolate ghost cupcakes are perfectly sweet and spooky for Halloween!

 This post is sponsored by Treeline Cheese but all opinions are my own.